scchow/PneuNet/README.md

 ## Troubleshooting
 ### Motion Definitions (timelines) seem wrong
-The `Visualize()` function prints a matrix of characters showing the amplitude at each channel at each time.
+The `print_timeline()` function prints a matrix of characters showing the amplitude at each channel at each time.
 This can help clarify what a timeline has defined.
 Output is colored.

 ### File is not reading correctly
-If you can't figure out why your file is being parsed the way it is, run `readTimeline()` in `Input.jl` with the second argument `verbose::Bool = true` and it will print a detailed walkthrough of its interpretation of the specified file.
+If you can't figure out why your file is being parsed the way it is, run `read_Timeline()` with the second argument `verbose = true` and it will print a detailed walkthrough of its interpretation of the specified file.
 Output is colored.

 ### Colored output doesn't work properly
-Run Julia with `julia --color=yes` to enable proper colorization.
+You must use a console that supports ANSI color escape sequences.